Papabyte/Byteduino/README.md

 #### Supported hardware

 - [ ] ESP8266 [Arduino for ESP8266](https://github.com/esp8266/Arduino/)
-- Limitations: due to the low amount of RAM available for program (around 40KB), this device cannot treat large messages.
-It cannot handle units containing more than 30 inputs/outputs and it must use the same hub as all paired devices and cosigners.
+- Limitations: due to the low amount of RAM available for program (around 40KB), this device cannot treat very large messages.
+It cannot handle units containing more than 50 to 100 inputs/outputs and it must use the same hub as all paired devices and cosigners.
 - Recommended board: Wifi WeMos D1 Mini Pro (~$5 retail price), including 16MB flash and USB-to-serial converter.

 - [ ] ESP32 [Arduino for ESP32](https://github.com/espressif/arduino-esp32)